 The walkway and fishing pier were damaged by the June 2012 flood.
 The City of Duluth proposed repairs to the park infrastructure and asked for assistance from resource managers.
-Recognizing this as an opportunity to restore shoreline and improve spawning habitat for critical fish species, the St. Louis River Area of Concern (AOC) partners are working with the city to integrate habitat restoration into park improvements.
+Recognizing this as an opportunity to restore shoreline and improve spawning habitat for critical fish species, the St. Louis River Area of Concern (AOC) partners worked with the city to integrate habitat restoration into park improvements.

 An example of spawning habitat created by riffles.
 Click to zoom.

 - May 2014 - May 2015 - Planning and design phase

 - Jun 2015 - Dec 2015 - Construction

 - 2016 - Shoreline and park improvements

 What did we expect and did we achieve it?

 - Enhancement of fish spawning and rearing habitat for lake sturgeon, walleye, smallmouth bass and longnose sucker.
 Yes!